-The Ruined Jiankou Great Wall is very challenging even for real hikers.
-Broken and dilapidated, the incomplete wall zigzagging towards the pinnacles; it’s a 4-5 hour long odyssey; visitors must be cautious when hiking here since the path is full of small crushed stones which make the climbing even more difficult.
-There’s no facilities help you climb up at this un-restored wall, so teamwork is essential.
+The ruined Jiankou Great Wall is very challenging even for real hikers.
+Broken and dilapidated, the incomplete wall zigzags towards the pinnacles; it's a 4-5 hour long route; visitors must be cautious when hiking here since the path is full of small crushed stones which make the climbing even more difficult.
+There are no facilities helping you climb up at this un-restored wall, so teamwork is essential.

-Comparably less explored; the very wild part of Great Wall that looks torn with exterior of the wall peeled off, is buried by trees and wild grasses.
+Comparably less explored; the very wild part of Great Wall that looks torn with the exterior of the wall peeled off is buried by trees and wild grasses.

 There're a lot of steep parts like this at Jiankou Great Wall